apatino16/javascriptNotes/jsObjects.md

 ## `This`
 ### `this` Keyword
+- The object that a method belongs to is called **the calling object**.
 - The reserved keyword `this` refers to a method’s calling object, and it can be used to access properties belonging to that object.
+- Methods do not automatically have access to other internal properties of the calling object.
+- The value of `this` depends on where the`this` is being accessed from.

 ### javascript function this
 - Every JavaScript function or method has a this context.
 For a function defined inside of an object, this will refer to that object itself.
 For a function defined outside of an object, this will refer to the global object (window in a browser, global in Node.js).

 ### JavaScript Arrow Function this Scope
-- JavaScript arrow functions do not have their own this context, but use the this of the surrounding lexical context.
+- JavaScript arrow functions do not have their own `this` context, but use the `this` of the surrounding lexical context.
 Thus, they are generally a poor choice for writing object methods.
+- We cannot use arrow functions as methods if we want to access other internal properties.
 > Note: avoid using arrow functions when using this in a method!

 ## Privacy
 ### JavaScript getters and setters restricted
 - Accessing and updating properties is fundamental in working with objects.
 However, there are cases in which we don’t want other code simply accessing and updating an object’s properties.
-When discussing privacy in objects, we define it as the idea that **only certain properties should be mutable or able to change in value**.
+Privacy in objects, is the idea that **only certain properties should be mutable or able to change in value**.
+- JavaScript objects do not have built-in privacy, rather there are conventions to follow to notify other developers about the intent of the code.
 - JavaScript object properties are not private or protected.
 Since JavaScript objects are passed by reference, there is no way to fully prevent incorrect interactions with object properties.
 - One way to implement more restricted interactions with object properties is to use getter and setter methods.
 - One common convention is to place an underscore `_` before the name of a property to mean that the property should not be altered.
 Typically, the internal value is stored as a property with an identifier that matches the getter and setter method names, but begins with an underscore (_).